Popups for Divi: 9 Psychology Tips That Drive Sales

 Intriguing popup psychology example

 This popup above does a great job of asking a great question that intrigues potential customers to learn more.
-This means that if people are on the product pages, but they haven’t decided what is the best skincare product for them, they can access the quiz and receive a personalized offer.
+This means that if people are on the product pages but haven’t decided what the best skincare product is, they can access the quiz and receive a personalized offer.

 It is not just about making customers think what’s best for them, it’s also about guiding them to the right answer, resulting in higher sales and pleased customers in the process.